 What You Won’t See

 There is so much to explore!
 Its hard to believe that people can breeze through this site so quickly.
 Our visit here lasted over an hour and I feel there were many things we missed.
 My previous visit to Pompeii happened nearly 20 years prior.
 While I realized that was some time ago, there was one thing that really stood out to me on our recent visit.
 Where are the casts of all the bodies?!
 If my memory serves me, I recall the casts of several bodies located throughout the site.
 I simply did not see them this time.
 Don’t get me wrong, everything you see here is incredibly interesting.
 And, there are some things (the cast of the dog) which upset me.
 But, where is everything else from all those years ago?
 I just had to wonder about this.
-I followed up and couldn’t find anything that specifically indicated what happened to the bodies.
+Several pieces are in the National Archaeological Museum in Naples.
+But, seeing them in Pompeii many years ago was more impactful.
 I don’t mean to sound morbid, but I felt this was part of Pompeii’s history.
 Personally, I feel this may be a result of the deterioration this site is struggling with.

 Generally, people are able to visit Pompeii without being required to be part of a guided tour and without limited admissions each day.
 Good behavior on every visitor’s part will help lessen our impact while there, and will inspire others to also be responsible.
 We can all help preserve this historical site for future generations to come.